2-REC/python-qt-collapsable-widget/README.md

 In Maya: Qt and its PySide bindings are included in the installation, hence don't need to be installed separately.

 ### Python version
-The project is written in Python 2 (aimed and tested in Python 2.7).
+The project was written in Python 2.7 (as used by Maya 2020), but should work with any version of Python post 2.7.
-It might need some small changes in order to work in Python 3.
+The standalone code (outside of Maya) has been tested in Python 2.7.16 and 3.7.9.

 ### Known bugs/issues